Estoppel: Convention

 Estoppel by convention is most commonly invoked if one party wishes to rely on pre-contract negotiation as an aid to construction of the contract.

+Estoppel by convention was first considered by the Supreme Court in Tinkler v HMRC [2021] UKSC 39.
+Due to a clerical error, HMRC had sent a notice of inquiry into the appellant's tax return to the wrong address, with a copy to the appellant's accountant.
+Since the notice was required to be served on the appellant personally rather than to his agent, the Court of Appeal found that no valid enquiry had been opened.
+HMRC appealed to the Supreme Court, which found that since the appellant had given his accountants the authority to correspond with HMRC on the matter and they proceeded on the shared mistaken assumption that it was valid, he was estopped from disputing the enquiry's validity.

-It is debatable whether estoppel by convention is a separate estoppel doctrine, or merely a case of reliance-based estoppel (estoppel by representation would be its most frequent form), or of the rule of interpretation that, where words in a contract are ambiguous, one always interprets those words so as to give effect to the actual intentions of the parties even if that would not be the usual legal outcome (see Amalgamated Investment and Property Co Ltd v Texas Commerce International Bank Ltd [1982] QB 84).
+It is debatable whether estoppel by convention is a separate estoppel doctrine, or merely a case of estoppel by representation, or of the rule of interpretation that, where words in a contract are ambiguous, one always interprets those words so as to give effect to the actual intentions of the parties even if that would not be the usual legal outcome (see Amalgamated Investment and Property Co Ltd v Texas Commerce International Bank Ltd [1982] QB 84).

 Acquiescence

 Estoppel by acquiescence may arise when one person gives a legal warning to another based on some clearly asserted facts or legal principle, and the other does not respond within "a reasonable period of time".
 By acquiescing, the other person is generally considered to have lost the legal right to assert the contrary.

 As an example, suppose that Jill has been storing her car on Jack's land with no contract between them.
 Jack sends a registered letter to Jill's legal address, stating: "I am no longer willing to allow your car to stay here for free.
 Please come get your car, or make arrangements to pay me rent for storing it.
 If you do not do so, within 30 days, I will consider the car abandoned and will claim ownership of it.
 If you need more time to make arrangements, please contact me within 30 days, and we can work something out."
 If Jill does not respond, she may be said to have relinquished her ownership of the car, and estoppel by acquiescence may prevent any court from invalidating Jack's actions of registering the car in his name and using it as his own.